ibm-cloud-docs/event-notifications-cli-plugin/event-notifications-cli.md

       - The following example shows the format of the `DestinationConfig` object for Custom Email destination.

+      Process To do the Custom Domain Configuration and Verification: https://cloud.ibm.com/docs/event-notifications?topic=event-notifications-en-destinations-custom-email#en-destinations-custom-email-verify

       ```json
       {
          "params" : {